raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 # Save the data to the file
 logger.info("%s,%s", humidity, temperature, )
 ```

-This means that you should not specify any other folder paths in your file names.

 How could you modify the code above to also record barometric pressure readings from the Sense HAT?